ebi-ait/hca-ebi-wrangler-central/docs/SOPs/hca_to_scea_tools_SOP.md

 UNDER REVIEW
 {: .label .label-yellow }

+A detailed guide on how to curate cell types can be found here: https://github.com/ebi-gene-expression-group/expression-atlas-curation-guide/blob/master/pages/inferred_cell_type.md

 #### Incorporating into sdrf

 For Smart-seq 2 experiments (where there is one cell per row of the sdrf), the cell types should be incorporated directly into the sdrf file.